 Let’s cover some of the other key differences you’ll see in Slack:

-You can manage workspace customisation to allow members to add custom emoji.
-One thing that might look different to you is that our emoji codes use colons (e.g. :white_tick: = ✅).
+You can manage workspace customization to allow members to add custom emoji.
+One thing that might look different to you is that our emoji codes use colons (e.g., :white_check_mark: = ✅).

 Any member can upload files to your workspace and only signed-in members can view them.

 In Slack, guests only have access to certain channels, not your entire workspace.
-They can either be a multi-channel or a single-channel guest.
+They can either be a Multi-Channel or Single-Channel Guest.
 Learn more about inviting and managing guests.

-Invite new members to join your workspace (send an email, create an invitation link or allow email sign-up for certain domains) and control who can send invitations.
+Invite new members to join your workspace (send an email, create an invite link, or allow email signup for certain domains), and control who can send invitations.